longhorn/longhorn/README.md

       storage: 2Gi
 ```

-Then use it in the pod:
+2. Use it in the a Pod as a persistent volume:
 ```
 apiVersion: v1
 kind: Pod